 For those struggling with extreme poverty and food insecurity, having meat to eat is a rare occurrence.
 It is often procured through charitable gifts on holidays like the upcoming Eid, a day that many Muslims around the world eagerly anticipate.

-But after a year of an unrelenting pandemic, prolonged conflict, rising poverty, and economic hardship the world over, they are unsure that they will have even this to look forward to this year.
+But after climate emergencies, prolonged conflict, rising poverty, and economic hardship the world over, they are unsure that they will have even this to look forward to this year.

 Because for the world’s poor who can barely afford to subsist on small rations of bread, rice, and other basic staples, meat is even more out of reach.
 The consequences of such a poor diet makes an already bad situation even worse.

 More than two billion people worldwide suffer from “hidden hunger” — defined as a deficiency in nutrients such as iron, zinc, and folic acid from a lack of diversity in their diets.
 These deficiencies have long-term consequences that impact the overall health of these communities